peter-gergely-horvath/windpapi4j/README.md

 ## Introduction

-Starting from Microsoft(R) Windows(R) XP, Windows operating systems provide a built-in cryptographic feature called "Windows Data Protection API" (DPAPI), which allows any application to securely encrypt confidential user data using the user's credentials in a way that it can only be decrypted by the same user.
+Starting from Microsoft(R) Windows(R) 2000, Windows operating systems provide
+a built-in cryptographic feature called ["Windows Data Protection API" (DPAPI)](https://msdn.microsoft.com/en-us/library/ms995355.aspx), which allows any application to securely encrypt confidential user data using the user's credentials in a way that it can only be decrypted by the same user.